 The PSK modulation format defined for the 3 Mb/s transmission shall be differential encoded 8-ary phase shift keying (8DPSK).

 The modulation shall employ square-root raised cosine pulse shaping to generate the equivalent lowpass information-bearing signal v(t).
-The output of the transmitter shall be a bandpass signal that can be represented as $$S(t) = Re \left[ v(t)e^{j2\pi F_C t} \right]$$ (EQ 1) I don't think 16PSK is that common, at 4-bits per symbol it's common to switch to Quadrature Amplitude Modulation (QAM), as shown below.
+The output of the transmitter shall be a bandpass signal that can be represented as

+$$S(t) = Re\left[v(t)e^{j2\pi F_C t}\right]$$ (EQ 1)

+I don't think 16PSK is that common, at 4-bits per symbol it's common to switch to Quadrature Amplitude Modulation (QAM), as shown below.
 The goal of QAM is to maximize the distance between each symbol.
 The challenge with QAM is the amplitude modulation.
 The modulation scheme is sensitive to variations in the transmitter amplitude.
 As such, more complex circuits than 8PSK could be necessary.

 If you wanted to research "new fancy modulation schemes" I'd think about Sphere packing.

-12.4.3 Single carrier, or multi carrier?
+16.4.3 Single carrier, or multi carrier?

 Assume we wanted to send 1024 Mbps over the air.
 We could choose a bandwidth of a about 1 GHz with 1-bit per symbol, or have a bandwidth of 1 MHz if we sent 1024 QAM at 1MS/s.
+Both cases would look like the figure below.

 In both cases we get problems with the physical communication channel, the change in phase and amplitude affect what is received.
 For a 1 GHz bandwidth at 2.4 GHz carrier we'd have problems with the phase.
 At 1024 QAM we'd have problems with the amplitude.

 Back in 1966 Orthogonal frequency division multiplexing was introduced to deal with the communication channel.
 In OFDM we modulate a number of sub-carriers in the frequency space with our wanted modulation scheme (BPSK, PSK, QAM), then do an inverse fourier transform to get the time domain signal, mix on to the carrier, and transmit.
-At the receiver we take an FFT and do demodulation in the frequency space.
+At the reciever we take an FFT and do demodulation in the frequency space.
+See example in figure below.
+The name "multiple carriers" is a bit misleading.
+Although there are multiple carriers on the left and right side of the figure, there is normally still just one carrier in the TX/RX.

 There are more details in OFDM than the simple statement above, but the details are just to fix challenges, such as "How do I recover the symbol timing?
 How do I correct for frequency offset?
-How do I ensure that my time domain signal terminates correctly for every FFT chunk" The genius with OFDM is that we can pick a few of the sub-carriers to be pilot tones that carry no new information.
+How do I ensure that my time domain signal terminates correctly for every FFT chunk"

+The genius with OFDM is that we can pick a few of the sub-carriers to be pilot tones that carry no new information.
 If we knew exactly what was sent in phase and amplitude, then we could measure the phase and amplitude change due to the physical communication channel, and we could correct the frequency space before we tried to de-modulate.

 It's possible to do the same with single carrier modulation also.
 Imagine we made a 128-QAM modulation on a single carrier.
 As long as we constructed the time domain signal correctly (cyclic prefix to make the FFT work nicely, some preamble to measure the communication channel, then we could take an FFT at the reciever, correct the phase and amplitude, do an IFFT and demodulate the time-domain signal as normal.

 In radio design there are so many choices it's easy to get lost.